struanb/asciinema-idle-trimmer/README.md

 ## Why?

 Asciinema captures real-time terminal interaction for accurate playback — but sometimes raw recordings contain unnatural pauses or slow outputs.
 Put simply, they lack polish.
-Rather than aiming for the perfect recording upfront, this tool intelligently optimizes event intervals to make playback seem polished and viewer-friendly.
+Rather than aiming for the perfect recording upfront, this tool intelligently optimizes event intervals to make playback seem polished and professional.

 ## Features